-Once the sound files are saved, and when the time comes, they can be used with communication software like The Grid or TobiiDynavox Communicator, or even some apps, to allow the person to press a button, which will play that file – so their laugh, a certain whistle, a special phrase, a loved one’s name – anything they have recorded, can be played aloud by the software.
+Once the sound files are saved, and when the time comes, they can be used with communication software like Grid 3 or Communicator 5, or even some apps, to allow the person to press a button, which will play that file – so their laugh, a certain whistle, a special phrase, a loved one’s name – anything they have recorded, can be played aloud by the software.

 The better quality the recordings, the clearer they will be when played through your communication software.
 Make sure there is no background noise, and that you’re using a good quality microphone.
 The format of the recordings doesn’t matter too much – they can always be converted to a compatible format for the communication software if necessary.
-There are high quality voice recorders available, but even your iPhone will do if nothing else!
+There are high quality voice recorders available, but even your cellphone will do if nothing else is available to you!